RED LIGHT CAMERAS

 Late 2011

-invoices show that Napa is paying for four cameras.
+invoices showed that Napa was paying for four cameras.

 In June 2012 the police chief signed a one-year contract extension.
 A July 6, 2012 Napa Valley Register article revealed that while he got the rent reduced to $1500 on one camera, he agreed to continue paying $5670 and $6000 on the other three.
-Compared to a reasonable target rent of $3000, Napa will pay $86,040 too much, enough to pay for a police officer for a year.
+Compared to a target rent of $3000, Napa agreed to pay $86,040 too much over the year, enough to pay a police officer's salary.

 FAQ # 17 has many more examples of what other California cities pay for their cameras.